On Leave (October 19, 2020 - April 6, 2021)

 - Financial Institutions

 I am a broadly trained political economist interested in a number of different areas.
 Currently, I am working in two main areas.
-The first is on the topic of extractivism and involves a study of how 'social licence' is being contested in northern British Columbia, Greenland, Sweden, and Mexico as well as my involvement in a multi-researcher, multi-institution collaboration analysing the power of, and resistance, to the fossil fuel industry in Western Canada.
+The first is on the topic of extractivism and involves a study of how 'social licence' is being contested in northern British Columbia, Greenland, Sweden, and Mexico.
 This is a relatively new field of research for me and my second current area of research has a longer history drawing upon over 30 years of research on China and Asia.
-I am analysing various aspects of regionalism in Asia and the impacts of globalisation on the Developmental State.
-My most recent publication is the co-edited volume, The Essential Guide to Critical Development Studies, Routledge: 2018.
+I am a Fulbright Canada Research Chair for 2020-2021 researching "Canada and the US in the Shadow of China's Rise".
+I am also working on a 3rd edition of my book Capitalism (Pearson 2008, 2012) and a 2nd edition of the co-edited volume, The Essential Guide to Critical Development Studies, (Routledge: 2018).

 Japanese Language Instructor